 Deciding exactly what help you need is very important.
 Unless you are clear at this initial stage, you probably won't get the help and assistance that you really need.

-When looking for occupational hygiene specialist help, you should ask yourself the following questions:
+If you are looking for occupational hygiene specialist help, you should ask yourself the following questions:

 What is the challenge that I am seeking to address?